Nicole Emerick: Director of Social Media, FCB Chicago

 After you transitioned into your new career in digital marketing, you were laid off.
 How did this experience affect you, and what did you learn?

+Only four months after leaving my great job at JP Morgan, there was a mass layoff at the startup I worked for.
 My initial reaction was to become an entrepreneur so no one could ever take my job away from me again.
 I immediately started my own content creation service with some freelancers and did that for over a year before deciding to work for an agency.
+Today, I preach the concept of "career insurance."
+This means accept that things will go wrong in your career.
+Chances are, you will eventually lose your job at some point, get burnt out or need a plan B.

 Now that I've survived a layoff, I know I could do it again.
 I feel less paranoid about it, but also make decisions (like saving money and keeping my skills sharp) that would help "insure" my career risk.